 - Whether multi-step or progress meters are necessary

 - Button alignment for submitting data

 - Form field interaction

 - Accessibility information

-The form pattern is a broader set of guidelines that encompasses multiple design elements, sometimes called components, to describe when and how to use the pattern.
-When using patterns for your company, it establishes consistency, so each designer or design adheres to the set of standards to ensure things are not entirely different.
+The form pattern is a broader set of guidelines encompassing multiple design elements, sometimes called components, to describe when and how to use the pattern.
+Using practices for your company establishes consistency, so each designer or design adheres to the set of standards to ensure things are all the same.

 UX Patterns, Components, and Design Systems

 UX patterns are part of design systems and describe the interaction and use of the component or design element.
 In our example above, the accordion is a design element or a component.
 Thoroughly documenting the pattern for the accordion includes when to use an accordion, when not to use it, and the visual and interaction of how an accordion looks and interacts.